Cunibon/vs_node_view/README.md

 ///This is your output Interface
 ///It need to extend VSOutputData with a Type
 ///The Type defines what the attached output function will return
-///You need to pass name and outputFunction to the super class MyFirstOutputData extends VSOutputData<MyCoolClass> {
+///You need to pass type and outputFunction to the super class MyFirstOutputData extends VSOutputData<MyCoolClass> {
   MyFirstOutputData({
-    required super.name,
+    required super.type,
+    super.title,
+    super.toolTip,
     super.outputFunction,
   });